caotic123/Church-encoding-dependent-typed/README.md

 So bool_possibility of check and bool matching is the same, *of course the definition used in this work it's not agdt boolean, however both are correspondent too*.

+# More works...

+This project is a extension of :

+https://github.com/caotic123/BrainLambda (A brainfuck codification in lambda calculus) https://github.com/caotic123/Grr-Programming-Language (A pure textual language that someway encode lambda terms)

+If you have a question or just want to tell something just text me : camposferreiratiago@gmail.com, or any way you found contact doesn't matter :)